A freewriting technique that will improve mindset, money and productivity

 The third way I use my freestyle exercise is for content writing (I’m actually using my freestyle method right now to write this article!).

-Using freewriting for content writing is harder, because you know you’re writing for an audience, so it’s easy to be tempted to edit while you write.
+Freewriting for content writing is harder, because you know you’re writing for an audience, so it’s easy to be tempted to edit while you write.
 Try as much as possible not to do this.
-This is the only real rule for freewriting.
+This is the only rule for freewriting.
 No editing as you write.

-Using this exercise for content writing (especially those who are also recovering perfectionists) is very beneficial.
-Rather than agonising over every word, instead, you set an intention (or possibly a timer, depending on your preference) and just write whatever comes to mind.
+If you're a perfectionist, using this exercise for content writing is very beneficial.
+Rather than agonising over every word, instead, set an intention (or possibly a timer, depending on your preference) and just write whatever comes to mind.

-Other benefits include your head feeling lighter because you’ve got your thoughts down on paper with no judgement, and a sense of clarity around the topic.
+Other benefits include your head feeling lighter because you’ve got all of your thoughts down on paper with no judgement, and a sense of clarity around the topic.

 The key is writing with no judgement.